calvinalkan/better-wordpress-hooks/README.md

 **3. Map core and 3rd party hooks to custom event objects ( optional but recommended )**.

 All that this does is dispatching your custom event object when the WP Hooks is fired.
-Will see why we do this in a minute.
+We'll see why we do this in a minute.

 ```php